A- A A+ | Screen Reader

-This is done in a synergistic manner through close association with the academic departments and faculty, university administration, support and inputs from external experts and of course, feedback and involvement of the students.
+This is done in a synergistic manner through close association with the academic departments and faculty, university administration, support and inputs from external experts, and of course, feedback and involvement of the students.

 The outcome is a robust symbiotic system that secures and thrives on the active support and participation of all the stakeholders to ensure the spirit of Kaizen i.e. constant improvement.
-The following units under this centre function in their respective focus areas
+The following units under this center function in their respective focus areas

-Training and Placement Division – T&P activities include pre placement training, placement opportunity creation, coordination with employers and arranging campus placement drives.
+Training and Placement Division – T&P activities include pre-placement training, placement opportunity creation, coordination with employers, and arranging campus placement drives.

-There is no dearth of intelligent students with potential in North East.
+There is no dearth of intelligent students with potential in the North East.
 But the success rate of IAS and other Civil Service aspirants from the region has been very low.
 A few aspirants, who make it to IAS occasionally, normally take coaching in Delhi and other metros of the country at considerable cost.
-As a result the share of representation of the North East region in the governance of the nation is very low.
-Keeping this in view, Centre for Competitive Examination (CCE), USTM was formulated way back in 2012 now exists as a separate entity.
+As a result, the share of representation of the North East region in the governance of the nation is very low.
+Keeping this in view, the Centre for Competitive Examination (CCE), USTM was formulated way back in 2012 and now exists as a separate entity.
 CCE has the following operating units, namely –

 NET Forum is imparting free mentoring for National Eligibility Test (NET) and GATE Forum for GATE.
 Competitive Examination Cell (Allied) guides and mentors the aspirants for Banking & other govt and public sector allied services for the students of USTM.
-The centre had successfully taken its steps in the right direction to produce successful candidates, whereby many of our students have qualified NET, GATE and other allied services examinations
+The centre had successfully taken its steps in the right direction to produce successful candidates, whereby many of our students have qualified NET, GATE, and other allied services examinations

 Further, CCE, USTM in collaboration with ERD Foundation, has also started a mentoring centre named, Vision 50 for mentoring and guidance in Guwahati, where students from all over the region aspiring for civil services are pursuing.
-In 2018 several of our students had cracked Assam Civil Services Examination and out of them one student has topped the merit list.
+In 2018 several of our students had cracked Assam Civil Services Examination and out of them, one student has topped the merit list.

 HOQUE 20 & BAAG initiatives for IAS aspirants:

 USTM has implemented a scheme for Civil Services Examination Mentoring titled “HOQUE 20”.
 The scheme is conceptualized by Mr. Mahbubul Hoque, Chairman, ERD Foundation, and Chancellor of the University of Science and Technology, Meghalaya.
-Under the scheme, 20 brilliant undergraduate students in their first year, mainly from underprivileged rural families from North East gets nurtured, motivated, inspired and guided by Mr. Hoque all through their undergraduate studies so that at the end of their undergraduate course, they can compete successfully in All India Civil Services Examination and realize their dreams.
+Under the scheme, 20 brilliant undergraduate students in their first year, mainly from underprivileged rural families from North East get nurtured, motivated, inspired, and guided by Mr. Hoque all through their undergraduate studies so that at the end of their undergraduate course, they can compete successfully in All India Civil Services Examination and realize their dreams.

 Mr. Hoque has the vision of convulsing the North East with successful IAS aspirants.
 Keeping this in mind a degree program BAAG(Bachelor of Arts in Administration and Governance) has been started wherein the students who are civil service aspirants will study the relevant subjects and prepare for the civil service examinations while graduating at the same time.
-This will save valuable time in the students career and can focus on the goal without any distractions.
+This will save valuable time in the student’s career and can focus on the goal without any distractions.
 This unit of CCE facilitates the program with intervention by experts and enriches the program.